 The effects of Mentha piperita and Mentha spicata herbal teas on plasma total testosterone, luteinizing hormone and follicle-stimulating hormone levels and testicular histologic features were evaluated.
-The rats (200-250g) were randomized in four groups of 12 each.
-The experimental group was given 20 g/L M. piperita tea, or 20g/L M. spicata tea or 40g/L M. spicata tea.
-The group control had commercial drinking water.
-The follicle-stimulating hormone and luteinizing hormone had increased and total levels of testosterone had decreased, comparing with the control group, being statistically significant.
-The Johnsen testicular biopsy scores were different but not statistically significant (Akdogan et al, 2004c).
+The rats (200-250 g) were randomised in four groups of 12 each.
+The experimental group was given 20 g/l M. piperita tea, or 20 g/l M. spicata tea or 40g/l M. spicata tea.
+The control group control had commercial drinking water.
+The follicle-stimulating hormone and luteinizing hormone had increased and total testosterone had decreased levels, compared with the control group, being statistically significant.
+The Johnsen testicular biopsy scores were different but not statistically significantly (Akdogan et al., 2004c).

-No clear discernible effect on nidation (or on maternal or fetal survival was observed after oral administration of up to 185 mg/Kg (body weight) of Brazilian menthol to pregnant mice for 10 consecutive days.
-The number of abnormalities seen in the test group didn't differ from the sham-treated controls.
+No clear discernible effect on nidation (or on maternal or fetal survival was observed after oral administration of up to 185 mg/kg (body weight) of Brazilian menthol to pregnant mice for 10 consecutive days.
+The number of abnormalities seen in the test group didn't differ from the shamtreated controls.
 No teratogenic effects were noted after oral intubations of Brazilian menthol on pregnant mice, rats, hamsters and rabbits (Food and Drug Research Labs, 1973).

-For maximum oral doses of 190, 220, 400, and 430 mg/kg/day, respectively, were not observed teratogenic effects in mice, rats and hamsters (FAO/WHO expert on Food Additives, 2000).
+For maximum oral doses of 190, 220, 400, and 430 mg/kg per day, respectively, teratogenic effects in mice, rats and hamsters were not observed (FAO/WHO expert on Food Additives, 2000).